dishant26201/covid-19-live-tracker/README.md

 ## Covid-19 Live Tracker

-A ReactJS web application to track global and local coronavirus cases summarised with confirmed cases, recoveries, and deaths.
+A ReactJS web application that uses external APIs to track global and local coronavirus cases summarised with confirmed cases, recoveries, and deaths.
 The application is equipped with an interactive map and a line graph that provides 120 days of global and country specific statistics.

 ## Project Status